 Both Patrick Stewart and Brent Spiner get a chance to show off their pipes.
 Picard leads his men in a sea shanty on not one, but two occasions: as an alien facsimile in "Allegiance", and in Insurrection (where he and Data sing "A British Tar" with relish).

 Everyone in the cast sings, pretty well too.
 Spiner cut an album of jazz standards (and some new material) in 1991 called Ol' Yellow Eyes is Back (referring to his character's yellow pupils), and his backup singers were Patrick Stewart, Michael Dorn, LeVar Burton and Jonathan Frakes.

 "Patrick Stewart WILL NEVER BE MENTIONED AGAIN in connection with Star Trek!" — actual memo from Gene Roddenberry.
-Luckily, Patrick had a champion in Rick Berman, director Corey Allan, and others who rigged the auditions in his favor.
+Fortunately, Patrick had a champion in Rick Berman, director Corey Allan, and others who helped rig the auditions in his favor.
 From the Blu-Ray TNG reunion:

-Michael Dorn: Two seasons later, he's like, [imitating Gene] "...What is he still doing here?!"
+Michael Dorn: Two seasons later, he's like, "...what is he still doing here?!"
 Jonathan Frakes: "I told them NO!"

 One of Moore’s complaints about TNG was that the characters were not allowed to breathe as individuals or embrace other cultures besides Starfleet.
 You can almost smell his disdain in episodes he penned himself.

 According to his book, Resistance is Futile: Assimilating Star Trek, Ira Behr had similar frustrations.
 Even after Gene passed away, his in-house directorial style lingered and made it difficult to affect lasting change on any of these characters.
 Both Ira and Moore would jump ship to DS9.
 That show was scripted in large part as an adolescent reaction to TNG and Gene's somewhat cranky views.